 Are you buying a property “Subject to Lease”?

-Usually, once settlement takes place, a purchaser is entitled to vacant possession of the property.
-However, if the Contract was signed “subject to lease”, the purchaser will become the Landlord and is bound by the terms of the existing lease for the property.
-The purchaser is entitled to receive rent profits from the day of settlement.
+The Sale of Land Act 1962 sets strict legal requirements on both tenants, sellers and buyers of property that is sold or bought subject to lease.
+Typically, once settlement takes place a purchaser is entitled to vacant possession of the property.
+However, if the Contract was signed “subject to lease”, this means that the property was sold with a current lease in which tenants reside in the property.
+At settlement the purchaser pursuant to provisions in the Property Law Act 1955, will become the Landlord and is bound by the terms of the existing lease and is entitled to receive rent profits from the day of settlement.

 A copy of the lease should be provided in the Vendor’s Statement before the contract of sale was signed.
 The lease will include details such as the term and any future options to renew the lease, rental payable and bond or security deposit.
 It is important that as a purchaser of a property with an existing tenant that you understand the terms of the lease.
 At settlement the security deposit should be adjusted or a new bank guarantee given to the new landlord.